The dental 3D printing market is blowing up. There hasn’t been this much interest and hype in an aspect of digital dentistry in a long time.

 Investment Cost

-While the printer itself is just as pricey as many of its other fellow dental DLP competitors, you can find it from $10,000 to $11,000 USD, the resin vats are substantially more affordable.
+So while the printer itself is just as pricey as many of its other fellow dental DLP competitors, the resin vats are substantially more affordable.

 The ability to change the silicon lining in the vat is always good but it is a slow and slightly tricky process.